I actually find this really interesting (and well done Tom for having the courage to be open and honest).

 but when He took flesh from you, O Theotokos,

 He consented to be described, and restored the fallen image to its former beauty.

 We confess and proclaim our salvation in word and image.

 About Peter and Family

-Welcome to An Exercise in the Fundamentals of Orthodoxy, the leading UK site exploring issues of Christianity and sexual identity, with over 10,000 visits a month.
+Welcome to An Exercise in the Fundamentals of Orthodoxy, the leading UK site exploring issues of Christianity and sexual identity.
 To find out more about Peter click here

 through Jesus Christ your Son our Lord,

 to whom with you and the Holy Spirit,

 be honour and glory, now and for ever.

 No temptation has overtaken you that is not common to man.
 God is faithful, and he will not let you be tempted beyond your ability, but with the temptation he will also provide the way of escape, that you may be able to endure it.
 (1 Corinthians 10:13, ESV)